Syntax

 • Selected lines must be specified via C / CC / Cnn line commands, there are no selection criteria available as operands to the CUT command

-In an EDIT session, CUT saves copies of lines from an edit session to the Windows clipboard, or to a Named Private Clipboard, for later retrieval by the PASTE command or any other Windows application which handles Text-formatted clipboard entries.
+In an EDIT session, CUT saves copies of the requested lines from an edit session to the Windows clipboard, or to a Named Private Clipboard, for later retrieval by the PASTE command or any other Windows application which handles Text-formatted clipboard entries.

 The optional APPEND operand indicates that you wish the selected data to be appended to the current clipboard contents.
 Without the APPEND operand the clipboard is cleared of any current contents before adding the selected lines.